Blowing Rock's Izewski wins the 26th running of The Bear to open Highland Games

 While The Bear doesn’t pay out any cash prizes like the professional races in which Izewski competes on behalf of the Blowing Rock-based ZAP Endurance elite running team, it turns out that he was less than two minutes away from a $100 payday, anyway.

-"I told Josh that no one had ever broken 30 minutes before in The Bear and that ZAP runner Johnny Crain had the current record at 30:11," said ZAP head coach Pete Rea, sitting at the top of the mountain near the finish line.
-"So I told him that I'd give him a hundred dollars if he broke 30 minutes."
+“I told Josh that no one had ever broken 30 minutes before in The Bear and that ZAP runner Johnny Crain had the current record at 30:11,” said ZAP head coach Pete Rea, sitting at the top of the mountain near the finish line.
+“So I told him that I’d give him $100 if he broke 30 minutes.”

-"Yeah, I think Pete made me run that race in Atlanta just five days earlier so it would reduce the chances of him having to pay up!" said Izewski, with a laugh.
+“Yeah, I think Pete made me run that race in Atlanta just five days earlier so it would reduce the chances of him having to pay up,” said Izewski.

-A native of Doylestown, Pa., who competed collegiately for the University of Florida before a three-year stint on the world triathlon circuit before joining ZAP to concentrate on long distance road racing and marathons, Izewski said that it was especially meaningful to participate in a local running event.
+A native of Doylestown, Pa., Izewski competed collegiately for the University of Florida before a three-year stint on the world triathlon circuit.
+Then he joined ZAP to concentrate on long distance road racing and marathons.
+Izewski said that it was especially meaningful to participate in a local running event.

 “Even though there are people from all over North Carolina and other parts of the country, this is a local race.
 And it is nice to be able to come out here and run with people from the area that we sometimes see when we are training at various spots around the High Country.”